 Retroactive University Withdrawal Requests

-Our Deans can consider a RUWD appeal up to three years after the semester in question.
-However, our deans are unable to consider a RUWD appeal after a student has graduated.
-Appeals may take several weeks to consider as RUWD requests are investigated.
+The Office of the Dean of Students can consider a RUWD appeal up to three years after the semester in question.
+However, we are unable to consider a RUWD appeal after a student has graduated as a transcript becomes closed and is not editable.
+Please note that appeals may take several weeks to consider as RUWD requests are investigated.